Ian243/smart-task-manager-/01-problem-statement-and-solution.md

 (Scalability considerations are already captured above in Section 5 and will be referenced, not repeated, when we get to the architecture section.)

-Once this direction is confirmed, we'll proceed to the ER diagram and API contract next, then start scaffolding the actual codebase.